asefatesfay/aws-ecommerce-platform/dsa-roadmap/05-sorting-algorithms/shell-sort.md

 ## Key Insight

 Shell Sort's efficiency comes from the fact that Insertion Sort is fast on nearly-sorted data.
 By pre-sorting with large gaps, each subsequent pass has fewer inversions to fix.

+## Typical Interview Use Cases

+- Rare in mainstream interviews, but useful for discussing gap-based optimization
+- Demonstrating how algorithm performance can depend on tuning parameters
+- Good contrast against Insertion Sort and O(n log n) algorithms